 - Supplier changes: Check your purchase prices monthly

-A system like KitchenNmbrs helps automatically track cost prices when supplier prices change, so you always know if your margin is still correct.
+A system like KitchenNmbrs helps automatically track cost prices as supplier rates shift, so you'll always know if your margin stays on target.

 How do you calculate the margin on luxury meat dishes? (step by step)